next-dev/mock/README.md

 - 4 zoom modes (accessible to function keys 1-4).
 - Original 48K ULA (including border).
-- 512K Memory Map (32 pages).
-Paging has not been implemented yet.
+- 512K extra memory (40 pages).
-- Layer 2, including the paging control port and bank start registers.
+- Layer 2, including the transparency, paging control port and bank start registers.
+- RAM only paging using ports $7FFD and $DFFD.
+- PNG and NIM graphics file loading and saving.

 ## Features not implemented but planned for the future